TUW-GEO/ascat/docs/read_generic.rst

 Level 1b
 --------

-First let’s do the import, set the path to the test-data and initialise the objects.
-The path for to the bufr test-data is split so we can use it for the MultiTemporal class.
+First let’s do the import, set the path to the ascat_test_data and initialise the objects.
+The path for to the bufr ascat_test_data is split so we can use it for the MultiTemporal class.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: ipython2